zurb/F5-accessibility-audit/javascript_overrides_needed.md

   alternating true and false when an activated modal happens
 - The wrapper with the main image of an activated modal, should have `aria-live="assertive"` & `role="status"`
+- `tab-index` = 0 set on figure and the thumbnails of other images
+- Being now a dialog instance, escape should be able to close the clearing box.
+- A decisions should be made whether or not we explicitly state what a clearing image exposes when clicked via `aria-controls`

 ## Tabs
 - `aria-selected`, `aria-hidden`, and other toggle aria-values outlined in the